Deep Dive into C/C++ Compilation and Linking: Introduction

 Preface

 This is a new series!
-It is a topic I plan to systematically and deeply explore this week.
-Specifically, we will discuss and summarize a series of topics in C/C++ programming that we often gloss over but that inevitably cause us grief—compilation and linking technologies.
-I believe everyone has encountered headache-inducing undefined referenced errors.
-I know seeing such errors can make anyone jump (the author was recently tormented by undefined referenced during template instantiation).
+It is a topic I plan to explore systematically this week.
+Specifically, we will discuss and summarize a series of topics in C/C++ programming that we often gloss over but which frequently cause us grief—compilation and linking technologies.
+I believe everyone has encountered headaches like undefined referenced errors.
+I know seeing such errors can be quite daunting (I was recently tormented by undefined referenced errors during template instantiation).

-When solving these problems, I believe many of us initially panic, ask AI, or search the internet, but few truly stop to think—why do we get undefined referenced errors in the first place?
-Setting aside cases where we genuinely forgot to provide source code files in our build system (I believe many have encountered this, myself included), there are many situations where we truly did provide the source files—at least, we genuinely believe we did—and you can even see them being linked, but the linking still fails.
+When solving these problems, I believe many of us initially panic and ask AI or search the web, but few truly stop to think—why do we get undefined referenced errors in the first place?
+Leaving aside the times we genuinely forget to provide source files in the build system (which I know happens to many, myself included), there are many times when we really have—at least we think we have—provided the source file, and we can even see it being linked, yet the linking still fails.

-For example, suppose you write code in a lib.c file and build it into a static library libutils.
+For example, suppose you write code in a file named lib.c and build it into a static library libutils.

 int int_max(int a, int b) {